 Step One: Convert the Start and End Times to 24-hour Time

-The first step is to convert the starting and ending times to 24-hour time.
+The first step is to convert the starting and ending times to 24-hour time, or military time.
 This allows you to subtract the start time from the end time in the third step.